chloejaiswal/DatabaseProjectSP2022/README.md

 13. Scripts to implement the security model.
 14. Scripts to test the security model.

-Database will be based off of the Gatton Academy where I went to high school.
+Database will be based off of soccer at the national level and be focused around the athlete.